-Important: For systems that frequently cycle V{DD} or experience fast V{DD} transients, it is recommended to add an additional decoupling capacitor (C3) if the power supply slew rate exceeds the slew rate limits.
-Refer to the Supply Voltage section in the Electrical Characteristics for details about power supply slew rate limits.
+Important: For systems that frequently cycle V{DD} or experience fast V{DD} transients, it is recommended to add a decoupling capacitor (C_3) if the power supply slew rate exceeds the slew rate limits.
+Refer to the Supply Voltage section in the Electrical Characteristics for details about the power supply's slew rate limits.